colinsurprenant/redstorm/README.md

 ## Changes from 0.1.x

 - This release introduces the *simple* DSL.
-Topology, Spout and Bolt classes can inherit from the SimpleTopoloy, SimpleSpout and SimpleBolt classes which provides a very clean and consise DSL.
+Topology, Spout and Bolt classes can inherit from the SimpleTopology, SimpleSpout and SimpleBolt classes which provides a very clean and consise DSL.
 See [examples/simple](https://github.com/colinsurprenant/redstorm/tree/master/examples/simple).
 - Use the same SimpleTopology class for local development cluster or remote production cluster.
 - The `redstorm` command has a new syntax.